fhumbertodf/dicionario/Textos4.md

 Most of the provinces and territories are quite unique.
 For example, in Saskatchewan the land is flat, and it is not surrounded by water.
 They grow wheat in Saskatchewan.
-BritishColumbiahasmountains.
+British Columbia has mountains.
-Ihave neverbeentoBritishColumbia, but I hear that it is very beautiful.
+I have never been to British Columbia, but I hear that it is very beautiful.
 Nova Scotia is on the Atlantic Ocean, so there are many fishermen out there.
 The people in the provinces are even different from each other.
-In Quebec, many ofthe people speak French.
+In Quebec, many of the people speak French.
-Inthe MaritimeProvinces,thepeople like to play theirownkindofmusic.
+In the Maritime Provinces, the people like to play their own kind of music.
-Theyplayfiddlesandaccordions,andmanyofthemdance very well.
+They play fiddles and accordions, and many of them dance very well.
 Nunavut is in the north, so life is quite different there.
 The people who live in the new territory of Nunavut are very close to wildlife.
 They do a lot of hunting and fishing.